uilsonbonfim/data-visualization/README.txt

 Before start it is necessary:

-1) Uncompress the file named 'dataset'
+1) Uncompress the file named 'dataset' or download CSV from https://datacatalog.worldbank.org/search/dataset/0037712/World-Development-Indicators and save in a file named 'dataset'
 2) install pandas, matplot and mpld3 libraries.
 Copy the codes and paste in your terminal: